Your Complete HR Compliance Checklist

 Performance reviews

-Determine or review your performance review policy.
-If you’re still using the annual review, now may be the time to consider a more consistent and timely system of feedback.
+Establish a performance review policy or review the one you have.
+If you’re still using an annual review, now may be the time to consider a more consistent and timely system of feedback.

 Recruiting and hiring